-Following three Android 12 developer previews and two beta builds, Google has now released the third Android 12 beta for Pixel devices.
-With this beta, we are just one beta release away from the final stable build.
-If you don’t own a Pixel phone and can’t install the Android 12 beta on your phone, you must be eager to know what you can expect from Android 12.
-So let’s talk about the best new Android 12 features coming to your Android phone.
+Google has released the stable version of Android 12 for Pixel phones, and select OEMs have already joined in on the hype.
+If you don’t own a Pixel phone and can’t install the Android 12 beta on your phone, you are probably curious to know what you can expect from Android 12.
+In this article, we have picked the best new Android 12 features coming to your Android phone.

 We have divided this article into two separate sections to highlight features that are currently live and features hidden by default.
 The live feature list will primarily include user-facing changes in Android 12.
 We will regularly update this article when new Android 12 beta builds arrive, so make sure you keep an eye out on this one.